Every hotel booked via hotelsreviewed.com helps to fund the continuation of my ataxia awareness-raising and fundraising activities.

 So knowing this in 2015, and subsequently learning that the medical research which hopes to find some sort of cure/treatment is totally reliant on funding from charitable organisations, I started fundraising.

-I chose “walking” deliberately – to draw attention to the fact that an ability, and an ability that we all take pretty much for granted, would soon be lost to me forever due to the progressive nature of ataxia (so get out there and smell the flowers today).
+I chose “walking” deliberately – to draw attention to the fact that an ability, and an ability that we all take for granted pretty much, would soon be lost to me forever due to the progressive nature of ataxia.

-And to raise even more awareness, I “walked” while wearing a kilt (which did seem to attract quite a lot of attention, and started thousands of conversations along the way).
+While I was “walking”, to raise even more awareness, I wore a kilt (which did seem to attract quite a lot of attention, and started thousands of conversations along the way).
 And a great deal of pretty major, and widespread, media coverage too.

 I did all of this in the knowledge that any cure would probably come too late for me personally.
 But in the hope that there would be absolutely no need for anyone else to have to experience this in the future.